cadia-lvl/samromur-mfa/README.md

 ### Acoustic model

-If you want to use a pre-existing model to align your audio files, you can put add `-m` or `--model` option followed by the path and name of the `.zip` model name.
+If you want to use a pre-existing acoustic model to align your audio files, you can put add `-m` or `--model` option followed by the path and name of the `.zip` model name.
 For example :

 ```
 ./run.sh -m path/to/model/model.zip